Sirui-Xu/InterMimic/README.md

 </p>

 ## 🔥 News
+- **[2025-12-17]** 🚀 Isaac Gym checkpoints are compatible with IsaacLab inference?!
+Check out the newly released implementation.
 - **[2025-12-15]** 🚀 IsaacLab support is underway!
 Data replay is ready—more coming in the next release ☕️
 - **[2025-12-07]** 🚀 Release a data conversion pipeline for bringing [InterAct](https://github.com/wzyabcas/InterAct) into simulation.
 The processing code is available in the [InterAct repository](https://github.com/wzyabcas/InterAct).
 - **[2025-06-10]** Release the instruction for the student policy inference.